Single minded focus on delight!

 Spray-dried flavours also known as encapsulated flavours, are an important flavourings group.
 In this group, the aromatics are sealed or encapsulated in an Arabic gum or modified starch protective casing.
 These powdered and free-flowing flavours, are protected from polymerization, oxidation or evaporation and are perfectly stable over a long-term.
 In order to retain the full aromatic profile, a spray-drying process is incorporated.
 This allows a significant usage of constituents which couldn’t have been readily utilised into traditional liquid flavours.

 Our encapsulated flavours are used as ingredients in the food industry for applications such as rapid preparations for desserts, cakes, biscuits, tea bags, loose tea, coffee, instant drinks, and confectionery.
 Flavour encapsulations is used in tablets through direct compression to incorporate active ingredients.
 It is also used in cosmetic products.

-This format is used to give a longer shelf life, or two or more than two years of storage.
+This format is used to give a longer flavour shelf life, for two or more than two years of storage.
 This format is used in ready-to-drink food to have a better taste profile due to the flavour concentrates and a longer shelf life.

-Our pellet flavours can be used alone or in combination.
-Tea, vanilla, cocoa, coffee, chocolate, ginger, and honey are few examples of pellet flavours.
-They are widely used in tea bags.
+Our flavour granules can be used alone or in combination.
+Strawberry, orange, lemon, bergamot, ginger, and honey are few examples of granulated flavours.
+They are widely used in tea bags for flavoured tea.